dmoritz10/v-secaccts/doc/dev map.md

 ## App Enhancements

 - subscript to 2 week demo of 1password
-        * doc types
+  - doc types
+- log changes to accounts and categories
+  - Google Cloud Audit Logs (system-level) is probably the way to go.

 ---